Click here to read PART 1, “Things I wish I learned sooner about audio engineering.”

-Over time, I’ve learned to instead try and focus on making each mix my own rather than the punchiness of the drums or fatness of the bass.
+Over time, I’ve learned to instead try and focus on making each mix my own rather than the punchiness of the drums or the fatness of the bass.
 Those fat bass sounds will come with time.
 In the meantime, don’t be so hard on yourself.

 You don’t always get to record the Rolling Stones

 When I first started engineering, I was finishing up a session and complaining about the band to a veteran producer.
-I was probably saying something like “this drummer sucks.”
+I was probably saying something like, “this drummer sucks.”
 His response was perfect: “you don’t always get to record the Rolling Stones.
 Make it work.
 That’s your job.”
 He was right.
 You don’t always get to record great bands.
 This job isn’t always fun.
-The ultimate goal is to make people sound as good as possible, stop complaining about it and get it done.
+The ultimate goal is to make people sound as good as possible, stop complaining about it, and get it done.

 Stop talking about gear and start recording

-I know talking about gear is fun, looking for new gear is fun, dreaming of that perfect studio is fun.
+I know talking about gear is fun, looking for new gear is fun, and dreaming of that perfect studio is fun.
 I think every aspiring engineer at some point made a dream list of everything he would have if he had an unlimited amount of money.
 What’s not fun is trying to get that bass tone you heard on the new Shakira record and not even coming close.
 One of those things is going to help you grow as an engineer, and the other one isn’t… and those hips don’t lie.

 If you can do it in 5 minutes, just do it

 I have a rule that if it takes less than five minutes, then I have to get it done right then and there.
 Did you want to try a dotted eighth note delay on the vocals?
 You’ll do it after compressing the drums?
-No, you won’t, you’ll do it now.
-I used to find myself with a list of things at the end of every session that if I had just done when it was mentioned would have saved me time and my sanity.
+No, you won’t.
+You’ll do it now.
+I used to find myself with a list of things at the end of every session that, if I had just done when it was mentioned, would have saved me time and my sanity.

 Reverb and delays are the easiest things to fuck up

 I don’t even want to say how long it took me to finally understand time based effects and how to use them properly.
-This isn’t a tutorial so I won’t go into too much technical detail right now, but I think the most significant breakthrough for me was realizing that time based effects aren’t always heard but rather felt.
+This isn’t a tutorial, so I won’t go into too much technical detail right now, but I think the most significant breakthrough for me was realizing that time based effects aren’t always heard but rather felt.
 There are times when I like to tuck a reverb in so low that you won’t notice it’s there unless it’s taken away.
 This subtle use of reverb opened up doors for me when trying to create space and depth in a mix.

 Give your ear time to develop

 During the first few years of working with audio, there are things you just can’t hear yet.
-Your ear hasn’t developed, you don’t know what 350 hertz sounds like, you can’t hear the difference between limiting and compressing or that drummer speeding up every 5 seconds.
-During this time usually, all you know is that what you hear doesn’t sound good.
+Your ear hasn’t developed, you don’t know what 350 hertz sounds like, and you can’t hear the difference between limiting and compressing or that drummer speeding up every 5 seconds.
+During this time, usually, all you know is that what you hear doesn’t sound good.
 Through trial and error, you’ll eventually find what works and what doesn’t.